 1. Travel by local bus

 Trekkers should travel Besisahar before start of trek.
 The local bus leaves to Besisahar from kathmandu early in the morning.
 The road is quite good up to Besisahar.
 Some trekkers trek from here, But generally people start from Bulbule.
 It is 7-8 hours journey by bus.
-You need to adjust the locality in the bus because they often stops for the local passenger often.
-They stop for lunch as well as toilet break.
+You need to adjust the locality in the bus because they often stop for the local passenger often.
+They stop for lunch as well as a toilet break.

 There are two types of Local bus Micro Bus, Big Bus

 Place to find the ticket and bus: Gongabu BG Mal

 How to go BG Mall is by taxi

 2. Travel by private transport jeep